HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/appliance/add-hpovbaseline.md

 | Accept pipeline input? | false |
 | Accept wildcard characters? | False |

-### -Scope &lt;HPOneView.Appliance.ScopeCollection[]&gt;
+### -Scope &lt;HPEOneView.Appliance.ScopeCollection[]&gt;

-Provide an `[HPOneView.Appliance.ScopeCollection]` resource object to initially associate with.
+Provide an `[HPEOneView.Appliance.ScopeCollection]` resource object to initially associate with.
 Resource can also be added to scope using the `Add-HPOVResourceToScope` Cmdlet.

 | Aliases | None |
 | :--- | :--- |